moogway82/JamSoftElectronULA/README.md

 - You did plug in the Speaker and Video cables and check the monitor/TV was tuned and working, right? :)
 - Check voltages on the board using a multimeter - are you seeing a nice 5V, 3.3V and 1.2V on the board when powered up?
 Voltages can be easily checked on the pins of the Voltage Regulators - see the [Schematics](Hardware/Schematic_JamSoftElectronULA.pdf) to help identify pins.
 - Taking it out and re-programming it - check that it says it verified after writing.
 If not, check the programmer is wired correctly.
 - Check the pins are making a good connection in the socket - I check the top of each interconnecting header pin with the leg of the component on the mainboard is showing continuity.
-Use the Schematic here and the Electron Schematics to see what pin of the interrconnects go where.
+Use the Schematic here and the Electron Schematics to see what pin of the interconnects go where.
-- Double check for solder bridges and poorly connected pins on the FPGA and Level Shiter ICs.
+- Double check for solder bridges and poorly connected pins on the FPGA and Level Shifter ICs.
 Prod them under a microscope and look for movement and test continuity with adjacent pins (nice sharp multimeter probes are really helpful for this).
 - If you have a scope you can check that the FPGA is reading the SPI ROM on start-up (probe the CIPO pin 5 on the config header pin, is it showing a burst of activity on power up).
 If not the FPGA may be stuck in PoR (missing one of its voltages) or the SPI ROM chip is not connected properly.
 - Usual troubleshooting now applies...
 Time to get the scope out and check: Elk's PoR signal, 16MHz Oscillator, CPU Reset, Phi0, ROM enable, Address lines, Data lines, DRAM CAS/RAS, DRAM Address lines, DRAM Data lines, etc...
 See anything weird?
 Check the FPGA board soldering or socket connections to those signals using the schematic.
 Maybe the Elk Motherboard needs some work too (ie, needs a good Power on Reset signal and 16MHz clock), maybe you have a you have a bad 16MHz Crystal, 6502, DRAM, ROM, etc..?
 I have a basic diag ROM called the [ElkWSS-DiagROM](https://github.com/moogway82/ElkWSS-DiagROM) which might help see if PoR, CPU and DRAM is working ok...
 - Get in touch via the [Stardot forums](https://stardot.org.uk/forums/index.php), I might be able to help or others might have some ideas what's going wrong...